SamueleMoscatelli/mnist-digit-recognition/README.md

 python predict_digit.py --image_path path_to_image
 ```

-The script automatically resizes images to 28x28 while keeping the aspect ratio.
+The script automatically resizes images to 28x28 while keeping the aspect ratio.<br/>
-It converts to grayscale if needed.
+It converts to grayscale if needed.<br/>
-The image does NOT need to be preprocessed manually!
+The image does NOT need to be preprocessed manually!<br/>
-✅ Supports any input image dimensions
+✅ Supports any input image dimensions<br/>
-✅ Handles color images by converting to grayscale
+✅ Handles color images by converting to grayscale<br/>

 Example
 If you have a digit image named "my_digit.png", run: